You want to apply Asylum-seeking children

 Children’s asylum process is different from the process for adults.
 Here you will find information about the rights of children when they apply for asylum.
 We also have information directly aimed at children who apply for asylum.

-Most asylum-seeking children come to Sweden together with one or both of their parents/legal guardians, but some children come here alone, without a parent/legal guardian.
+Most asylum-seeking children come to Sweden together with one or both of their parents, but some children come here alone, without a parent or other legal guardian.

 Read more about the UN Convention on the Rights of the Child on UNICEF’s website External link.